 - Suitability of physical format for library shelving and circulation including binding, paper quality, readability of type, packaging, specialized equipment needs and technical quality for electronic media

-- Evaluation of titles in relation to current holdings and patron demand
+- Evaluation of titles in relation to current holdings, available shelf space, patron demand, and budget

 - Cost in relation to value to the collection